 What needs to be sacrificed to exercise?
 Do you need to watch 3 hours of television every day?
 Do you have to clean and cook daily for everyone in your grown-up household?
 Sometimes you may need to give something up yourself, other times you may need to make someone else pick up after their own responsibilities.

 It’s too cold, it’s too hot, it’s raining again!!
 Weather changes can put the spanner into our exercise timetable.
 The 530am walk you were enjoying in autumn may not be as enjoyable in winters cold weather.
 The spring bicycle ride may be a struggle in the summer heat.
 Renting a treadmill or stationary bike short term may be an option to upkeep your exercise program.

 Indoor or sheltered training areas may also have barriers.
 When storms hit travelling to the venue, not having air-conditioning during heat waves or having a car break down can cause you not to get to your exercise location.
-Use the time to do a stretching session at home as a recovery workout, safe fitness testing at home to see, other words, have a few different back up sessions you can do at home.
+Use the time to do a stretching session at home as a recovery workout, fitness testing, or an safe online workout , other words, have a few different back up sessions you can do at home.

 A lot of sports are based in selected seasons.
 It is also common for sports people to do other sports in the off season or hit the gym.
 NRL is played from April to October as this is the best time in Australia.
 In the off season you will see players working out hard in the gym, taking up other sports such as boxing and swimming or getting some much-needed recovery time.
 Choose an activity that is complementary to the season.
 Don’t be afraid to try new things and mix things up.